Community-led development "The Apache Way"

 short (one-line) description of the vulnerability.

-help determine if a report requires multiple CVEs or if multiple reports
+help determine if a report requires multiple CVE IDs or if multiple reports

-The ASF security team will allocate a CVE and send a link to the internal portal where the project team can enter details of the vulnerability.
+The ASF security team allocates a CVE ID and sends to the project team a link to the internal portal where it can enter details of the vulnerability.

 The project team agrees on a fix on their private list.

-The project team writes up the details of the vulnerability and the fix on the internal portal.
+The project team documents the details of the vulnerability and the fix on the internal portal.
 The portal generates draft announcement texts.
 For an example of an announcement see Tomcat's announcement of CVE-2008-2370.
 The level of detail to include in the report is a matter of judgement.
-Generally, reports should contain enough information to enable people to assess the risk associated with the vulnerability for their own system, and no more.
+Generally, reports should contain enough information to enable people to assess the risk the vulnerability poses for their own system, and no more.
 Announcments do not normally include steps to reproduce the vulnerability.

 The project team provides the reporter with a copy of the fix and the draft vulnerability announcement for comment.